vrrdnt/vrrdntPy/README.md

 Hey there!
 This is a script I authored that I use to render videos and upload them to [vrrdnt](https://youtube.com/vrrdnt).
 I wrote it over the span of about a week.
 It's my first self-authored script, and I'm pretty proud of it.
 I do know, however, that it could use some massive improvement.
 If you feel like improving it please don't hesitate to make a pull request.

+## Compatibility

+This script is currently only compatible with Windows systems.

 ## Requirements